WHAT'S NEW????

 School Visits

-I am now scheduling for the 2009-10 school year and look forward to bringing the story of the Orphan Train Movement to many more students.
-Although I focus on the tri-state area, I am more than happy to travel to bring this lost piece of history to your school.
-If you'd like to plan a visit to your school or organization, just click on the link at the top of this page to find out how!
+I am now scheduling for the 2018-19 school year and look forward to bringing the story of the Orphan Train Movement to many more students.
+Although I focus on the tri-state area, I am more than happy to travel, to bring this lost piece of history to your school.
+If you'd like to plan a visit to your school or organization, just send an email to daviles@comcast.net or check out the link above.

 Library Display at Wilmington Christian School